oist/labcyte-rt-optimisation/Labcyte-RT2.md

 Data load
 ---------

-Concentrations of the actual TSO solutions in the source plage, measured by ...
+Concentrations of the actual TSO solutions in the source plage, measured with the NanoDrop instrument for 8-strip tubes (NanoDrop 8000 ?).

 Concentration factor was _27.8_ (_A260 × 27.8 = concentration_ in ng/μL).